 - serve and devour while hot!

-Can I make these rolls ahead?
-Yes! the bucket of dough can be made up to 2 weeks ahead of baking.
+- Can I make these dairy free dinner rolls ahead?: Yes!
+The no knead dough can be made up to 2 weeks ahead of baking.

-As well, a spritz of water right before going into a hot oven will promote the most delicious crisp crust (same method used when baking sourdough bread!).
+- As well, a spritz of water right before going into a hot oven will promote the most delicious chewy crust (same method used when baking sourdough bread!).

-Variations/Optional.
-Once baked, brush soft rolls with garlic butter or sweet butter (see recipe notes).
+- Variations: Once baked, brush dinner rolls with garlic butter or sweet butter (see recipe notes).
 Sprinkle with fresh or dry herbs or sesame seeds after baking.

-Storage Tips.
-Store completely cooled, soft dinner buns in a plastic bag at room temperature for one or two days or in the fridge for several days.
+Storage: Store completely cooled, vegan dinner buns in a plastic bag at room temperature for one or two days or in the fridge for several days.
 See recipe notes for more tips.

-Freeze leftover, baked rolls for up to 3 months in a freezer bag or container.
+Freezer: Leftover, baked yeast rolls can be frozen for up to 3 months in a freezer bag.
 Reheat in 350º F oven or microwave if desired.

-Here's more easy recipes you can make with your Bucket of Dough and some favorite bread recipes.
+Here's more easy vegan recipes you can make with your no knead bread dough: